I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pregister-notification-event.md

 <p><i>RegisterNotificationEvent</i> returns STATUS_SUCCESS if the call successfully registers the event.
 Otherwise, the routine returns STATUS_INSUFFICIENT_RESOURCES to indicate that there are insufficient resources that are available to complete the operation.</p>

 ## -remarks
 <p><i>RegisterNotificationEvent</i> registers a kernel event with the HD Audio bus driver.
 The HD Audio bus driver maintains a list of registered notification events for each DMA engine, and signals them every time that the engine receives an IOC interrupt.
 Events are unregistered by using <a href="..\hdaudio\nc-hdaudio-punregister-notification-event.md">UnregisterNotificationEvent</a>.</p>

-<p><i>RegisterNotificationEvent</i> registers a kernel event with the HD Audio bus driver.
-The HD Audio bus driver maintains a list of registered notification events for each DMA engine, and signals them every time that the engine receives an IOC interrupt.
-Events are unregistered by using <a href="..\hdaudio\nc-hdaudio-punregister-notification-event.md">UnregisterNotificationEvent</a>.</p>

 ## -requirements